Assessment and Grading Policy

 Grading will be based on criterion referenced assessment thus a rubric or other form of criteria must be made available to the students at the start of the unit delivery.
 The marker shall refer to the Colleges Subdivision of Grades Table to assist with the design of assessment criteria.
 The following list, shall for the time being, represent the subdivision of grades for the College.

-The marker shall be responsible to record either a pass or fail for a non-graded assessment task where appropriate, to facilitate the calculation of overall success in the unit.
+The marker shall be responsible for recording either a pass or fail for a non-graded assessment task where appropriate, to facilitate the calculation of overall success in the unit.

 The marker shall provide easily understood feedback enabling the student to enhance their learning, referencing the assignment criteria.